mshagg/FPV-Cockpit/README.md

 - Detailed wiring insturctions in english
 - Alternative cockpit screen layouts
 - Template for mounting main OLED for adaptation to other models

+Note: use v 8.3.11 of LVGL, code will not compile with later versions